wudixiaop/ShaderlabVS/README.md

 ShaderlabVS
 ===========

-ShaderlabVS is a Visual Studio Plugin for Unity3D shader programming.
+ShaderlabVS is a Visual Studio Plugin for Unity Shaderlab programming.
 Latest releae build can be found at [here](http://wudixiaop.github.io/shaderlabvs-release-page.html)

 ####Screenshot Preview